 Travel Pattern Data: Travel Pattern Data is information concerning a 511 user’s trip start and end points, travel day(s) and time(s) of day, as well as details of when MY 511 alerts are requested.

 Aggregate Data or Aggregate Information: Aggregate Data or Aggregate Information is statistical information that is derived from collective data that relates to a group or category of persons from which PII has been removed.
 Aggregate Data reflects the characteristics of a large group of anonymous people.
-MTC may use Aggregate Data to generate 511 Driving Times and statistical reports for the purpose of managing the 511 program.
+MTC may use Aggregate Data for such things as generating 511 Driving Times and statistical reports for the purpose of managing the 511 program.
 MTC may also provide Aggregate Data to third parties.

 Collection of Personally Identifiable Information

-MTC collects PII for the 511 and Regional Rideshare programs, which may include a person’s name, business or workplace name, mailing address(es), e-mail address(es), telephone number(s), fax number(s), password, user name, and Travel Pattern Data.
+MTC collects PII for the 511 and Regional Rideshare programs, which may include a person’s name, business or workplace name, mailing address(es), email address(es), telephone number(s), fax number(s), password, user name, and Travel Pattern Data.
 If a 511 user utilizes the 511 Transit Tracker tool and requests that his or her personalized Uniform Resource Locator (URL) with transit stop information be emailed to him or her, MTC, through a 511 Contractor, will retain the user’s email address and associated URL for a 12-month period for the purpose of resolving system errors that may occur.

 How MTC uses Personally Identifiable Information

 MTC uses the PII provided by customers to effectively and efficiently process enrollments, respond to questions, send customer-requested data via e-mails or text messages, and otherwise communicate with 511 users.